zuoshifan/MapMaker/README.md

 =======

+Installation (See wiki for example use)

+Prerequistes

+The code in this repository was written for Python 2.7.3 and depends on the following Python modules:

+    NumPy
+    SciPy

+    mpi4py

+    f2py (to compile Fortran modules)

+If at all possible I highly recommend installing the Anaconda Python package, which will install all these modules and f2py by default.
+Install Procedure

+First the f2py Fortran shared libraries must be compiled.

+    Enter MapMaker/
+    Open: Makefile
+    Edit: COMP= to equal the fortran compiler command for your system
+    Edit: INC= to equal the directory of your Python include file Save and close Makefile
+    Type: make

+This should compile the Fortran libraries.
+Next you must add the directory above MapMaker to your PYTHONPATH

+    If using bash type: export PYTHONPATH=$PYTHONPATH:/path/to/MapMaker
+    If using csh type: setenv PYTHONPATH /path/to/MapMaker:$PYTHONPATH

+Testing installation:

+Open Python or iPython in a terminal and type: import MapMaker .
+If everything has installed correctly this should work with no errors.

+======= Change-Log

 V0.0: Initial upload of the code.
 Not exactly sure if all these versions work well together.
 E.g. This map-maker probably does not work as it is.